SoftUni-Internal/interactive-content/EN/04-For-Loop/04-For-Loop-with-Step.md

 [video src="https://videos.softuni.org/hls/javascript-basics/04.For-Loop/EN/JS-basics-for-18-19-loops-with-a-step-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-In this section we will get more detail on a particular and very important part of the `for` loop, **namely the step.**
+In this section, we will get more detail on a particular and very important part of the "**for**" loop, **namely the step.**

 **The step** is that **part** of the for loop construction that indicates how to increase or decrease the value of its leading variable.

-It is declared last in the skeleton of the for loop.
+It is declared last in the skeleton of the for a loop.

 Very often, it has a size of 1, in this case, instead of writing `i += 1` or `i -= 1`, we can use the `i++` or `i--` operators.